tretoef-estrella/tretoef-estrella/README.md

-║   "They ask: How do we control ASI?                                        ║ ║    We ask: How do we befriend ASI?"                                        ║ ║                                                                            ║ ║         — While Hinton warns and Amodei prepares,                          ║
+║   "They ask: How do we control ASI?                                        ║ ║    We ask: How do we befriend ASI?"                                        ║ ║                                                                            ║ ║
-║           we build bridges.                                                ║
+║           We build bridges.
+Proyecto Estrella                              ║ ║                                                                            ║
-║                                                                            ║
 ╚════════════════════════════════════════════════════════════════════════════╝
 ```